sumau/marimo-tutorial/README.md

 11. Explore the options in the drop down menu

-12. Make a change to the notebook and save it, then have a look at python script diff
+12. Make a change to the notebook and save it, then have a look at the `main.py` diff